data-apis/array-api/spec/API_specification/creation_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the upper triangular part(s).
 The returned array must have the same shape and data type as `x`.
 All elements below the specified diagonal `k` must be zeroed.
+The returned array should be allocated on the same device as `x`.

 (function-zeros)=
 ### zeros(shape, *, dtype=None, device=None)